SanUSB/node-rpio/README.md

 ### Disable GPIO interrupts

-If running a newer Raspbian release, you will need to add the following line to `/boot/config.txt` and reboot:
+If running a newer Raspberry Pi OS release, you will need to add the following line to `/boot/config.txt` and reboot:

 ```